likoly/os-challenge-ByteForce/README.md

 <sub>*Responsible: Søren*</sub>

+#### Motivation:
+Adding priority to the queue helps remove the higher weighted request and therefor lower the score.

+#### Functionality:
 The Queue priority happens in peek.
 It traverses the queue and chooses the request with the highest priority level and returns the index of the request to dequeue.